SpeechifyInc/ai-api-examples/browser-streaming/README.md

 - A Speechify AI API token.
 You can get one by signing up at [Speechify AI API Console](https://console.sws.speechify.com/).

 ## Running The Example Locally

+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Create a file named `.env` and set the `SPEECHIFY_API_KEY` environment variable to your Speechify AI API token: `SPEECHIFY_API_KEY=your-api-key`
+4. Build the client: `npm run build`
+5. Start the server: `npm start`
+6. Open the browser at `http://localhost:3000`